MrinankSharma/COVID19NPISecondWave/README.md

 * `epimodel/distributions/asymmetric_laplace` contains the asymmetric laplace distribution, used for the NPI prior.

 # Reproducing Results
+**Note: this repo currently only contains synthetic data.
+The real data is available upon request.**

 An example main model run is in ``notebooks/final_results/main_results.ipynb``.

 ```